domoszlai/bezier2biarc/README.md

 “`OnPaint`” method in “`Form.cs`”.
 You can set the bezier curve to be approximated there (first line) and you can also change the approximation parameters at the “`Algorithm.ApproxCubicBezier`” call (second line).

-The application draws the original bezier curve (black color), the approximation biarcs (red color), and the full circles the arcs lies on (green color).
+The application draws the original bezier curve (black color), the approximation biarcs (red color), and the full circles the arcs lie on (green color).

 ## Installation